stanford-cs149/asst1/README.md

 Build and run the code in the `prog1_mandelbrot_threads/` directory of the code base.
 (Type `make` to build, and `./mandelbrot` to run it.)
 This program produces the image file `mandelbrot-serial.ppm`, which is a visualization of a famous set of complex numbers called the Mandelbrot set.
-(Most platforms have a .ppm view.
-For example, to view the resulting images remotely, use `ssh -Y` and the `display` command.)
+Most platforms have a .ppm view.
+To view the resulting images remotely, first make sure that you have _X server_.
+No downloads are needed for Linux systems.
+However, for Mac you can use [Xquartz](https://www.xquartz.org/) and for Windows you can use [VcXsrv](https://sourceforge.net/projects/vcxsrv/).
+After you have SSH X-Forwarding support, make sure you `ssh -Y` onto a myth machine and you can then view the images using the `display` command.
 As you can see in the images below, the result is a familiar and beautiful fractal.
 Each pixel in the image corresponds to a value in the complex plane, and the brightness of each pixel is proportional to the computational cost of determining